suniv2017/nodejsdb/SyncAPI.md

 		previous: the previous value that was replaced

 	Spec:
-		1. after each `.set()` which changes the database state, event is triggered if handler is registered
+		1. after each `.set()` which changes the database state, an event is triggered if a handler for it is registered
 		2. by default, handlers are registered under the collection name
 		3. this collection name registration can be overriden with the `event` parameter of `.set()`
 		4. since this is a synchronous API, you have to return from the handler synchronously (and fast)